nemoofnemo/obs-multiple-image-source/README.md

 # obs-multiple-image-source
- an obs-plugin based on slide-show.
 Multiple-image-source is an obs-studio plugin based on slideshow source.This plugin also provides notation drawing feature on source.
 The URL of complete project is https://github.com/nemoofnemo/obs-studio

 ## path
  you can find source code in /obs-studio/plugins/image-source.